-- You can usually attach more than one disk to a machine - And often do - Would it make sense to have a single file system span the several disks? - Considering the kinds of disk-specific information a file system keeps - Like cylinder information - Usually more trouble than it's worth - With the exception of RAID . . . - Instead, put separate file system on each disk
+- You can (and often do) attach more than one disk to a machine - Would it make sense to have a single file system span the several disks? - Considering the kinds of disk specific information a file system keeps - Like cylinder information - Usually more trouble than it's worth - With the exception of RAID . . . - Instead, put separate file system on each disk - Or several file systems on one disk